jmpicnic/obsidian-docs/docs/Projects/other-articles/performance-measurement/introduction.md

 There are two aspects of Performance commonly considered.

 Effectiveness
-: How well is are jobs performed against the given terms.
-That is how much or little the results of the job deviate from the expectations/terms.
+: How well are jobs performed against the given terms.
+That is, how much or little the results of the job deviate from the expectations/terms.

 Efficiency
-: How many and what kind of resources are used in completing the jobs.
+: How many and what kinds of resources are used in completing the jobs.
 Similarly, there may be expectations (terms) on the quantity and type of resources used that are considered when evaluating performance.

 The immediate goal of Performance Measurement is to define and obtain metrics that allow to observe and evaluate the performance of a system (people, machines or combinations of both) when executing a task.
 Evaluation of performance in turn has an ultimate goal to understand the behavior of the system and be able to control and improve it by effecting changes in it.